-Superficial bacterial folliculitis is a type of bacterial infection that often results in irritation, bumps, sores, and scabs on a dog’s skin, and commonly is co-occurs in dog’s that are suffering from another type of skin disorder such as allergies, mange, fleas, or injury.
+Superficial bacterial folliculitis is a type of bacterial infection that often results in irritation, bumps, sores, and scabs on a dog’s skin and commonly co-occurs in dogs suffering from another type of skin disorder, allergies, mange, fleas, or injury.

-Bacterial infections usually develop because a dog is constantly scratching, licking, and/or chewing on their skin due to the primary condition that they are suffering from, but by scratching and breaking their skin open, the dog opens up their system for bacteria to get in and attack.
+Bacterial infections usually develop because a dog is constantly scratching, licking, and/or chewing on their skin due to the primary condition that they are suffering from.
+Still, by scratching and breaking their skin open, the dog opens up their system for bacteria to get in and attack.

 3. External Parasites

-They are the external parasites that most commonly irritate a dog’s skin causing the dog to excessively lick, scratch, and/or chew at their skin, which results in sore hot-spots, and crusty scabs.
+They are the external parasites that most commonly irritate a dog’s skin, causing the dog to excessively licking, scratch, and/or chew at their skin, resulting in sore, hot spots and crusty scabs.
 Some dogs are much more sensitive to fleas than others.
 You may not be able to see a single flea on your dog, but that in no way means that they aren’t hiding on your dog, in their bedding, on your carpets and rugs, and/or in your yard.

-Severe cases of flea infestation can cause excessive blood loss resulting in anemia, and can also lead to other parasites in a dog, such as tapeworms.
-Proper flea prevention and control is imperative with all dogs, see the “What to Do” section of this article, below, for more about flea prevention and control.
+Severe cases of flea infestation can cause excessive blood loss resulting in anemia and can also lead to other parasites in a dog, such as tapeworms.
+Proper flea prevention and control are imperative with all dogs.
+See the “What to Do” section of this article below for more about flea prevention and control.

 See the following informational handouts for further information about all things related to fleas, published by DVM360 in a convenient PDF format.

-They are also a very common kind of external parasite that cause a disorder called mange in dogs that produced the same skin conditions that fleas do, and sometimes to a much more severe extent, in which a dog can lose all or most of their hair and be covered in large amounts of crusty scabs.
+They are also a widespread kind of external parasite that causes a disorder called mange in dogs that produced the same skin conditions that fleas do, and sometimes to a much more severe extent, in which a dog can lose all or most of their hair and be covered in large amounts of crusty scabs.

 Demodex mites survive and thrive in a dog’s hair follicles, causing a disorder name demodectic mange in dogs that results in redness, sores, scabbing, and hair loss, but not always a ton of itchiness, and is not contagious to other animals or humans.

-Scabies mites are less common but are contagious to other animals and humans, and cause a disorder known as sarcoptic mange (or scabies), which results in severe itching along with red, inflamed skin, sores, scabs, and hair loss.
+Scabies mites are less common but are contagious to other animals and humans and cause a disorder known as sarcoptic mange (or scabies), resulting in severe itching and red, inflamed skin sores, scabs, and hair loss.

-See the following informational handout for further information about demodex mites and mange, published by DVM360 in, again, a PDF format.
+See the following informational handout for further information about Demodex mites and mange published by DVM360 in PDF format.

 Just like fleas and mites, ticks are external parasites that attach to a dog’s skin and feed on their blood, causing skin irritation, itchiness, sores, and scabs.
-Dog owners can commonly see a tick feeding on their dog with a naked eye, and can remove it themselves by grasping the tick with tweezers positioned as close as possible to the dog’s skin, and gently pulling the tick straight out of their skin (pulling too hard, or twisting the tick can cause its head to become stuck in your dog, which can lead to an infection, so be sure to always remove ticks slowly, carefully, and gently.)
+Dog owners can commonly see a tick feeding on their dog with a naked eye and can remove it themselves by grasping the tick with tweezers positioned as close as possible to the dog’s skin and gently pull the tick straight out of their skin (pulling too hard, or twisting the tick can cause its head to become stuck in your dog, which can lead to an infection, so be sure always to remove ticks slowly, carefully, and gently.)